-Analysis on the provisions adopted on Select File, AM1477, AM1486, and AM1497, are indicated with underline.
+Analysis on the provisions adopted in AM1989 are indicated with underline.

-Sections 1-17 and Section 19 contain the provisions of LB123 as amended by AM744, the Behavior Analyst Practice Act, which also creates the Board of Behavior Analysts to oversee licenses as prescribed in the Uniform Credentialing Act.
+The bill contains the provisions of LB123 as amended by AM744, the Behavior Analyst Practice Act, which also creates the Board of Behavior Analysts to oversee licenses as prescribed in the Uniform Credentialing Act.
 The Department of Health and Human Services (DHHS) is to establish and collect fees for initial licensure and renewal.
 Implementation of this section of the bill would be completed approximately eighteen (18) months from the effective date of this bill.
 A biennial fee of \$250 is in line with similar programs in other states and, with 800 estimated licensees, such a fee would generate \$200,000 in revenue.
 Startup costs of the program would require additional cash spend authority because fees are not collected until the program is established.
 DHHS assumes the new board will cost of \$9,600 in FY24 and \$6,400 each year thereafter as additional meetings would be needed in the first year.
 DHHS would need additional staff to assist with creation of the Board, research, material preparation and other duties.
 The cost of board members meetings plus salaries, benefits, and operating costs for staff additions totals to \$97,865 (\$63,564 being PSL) in FY24 and \$121,919 (\$75,664 being PSL) in FY25.
 The State Patrol indicates no fiscal impact of the provisions of theses sections.

-Section 16 now contains provisions of LB268 which changes provisions of the Uniform Credentialing Act to define physician peer coach and requiring confidentiality of a physician wellness program as defined.
+The bill contains provisions of LB268 which changes provisions of the Uniform Credentialing Act to define physician peer coach and requiring confidentiality of a physician wellness program as defined.
 These provisions have no fiscal impact.

-Section 18 contains the provisions of LB431, modifying the Uniform Credentialing Act with regard to criminal history record information checks and authorizing the Nebraska State Patrol (NSP) to submit fingerprinting to the Federal Bureau of Investigation for a national criminal history record information check.
+The bill contains the provisions of LB431, modifying the Uniform Credentialing Act with regard to criminal history record information checks and authorizing the Nebraska State Patrol (NSP) to submit fingerprinting to the Federal Bureau of Investigation for a national criminal history record information check.
 The State Patrol must then issue a report of any findings to the Division of Public Health.
 The Occupational Licensure Unit within DHHS currently shares data with NSP.
 There is no fiscal impact to DHHS or NSP for this section.

-Sections 20-49 contain the provisions of LB572 as amended by AM390, the Medical Nutrition Therapy Practice Act, which changes provisions related to licensing requirements for dietitian nutritionists and licensed nutritionists by DHHS effective December 1, 2023.
+The bill contains the provisions of LB572 as amended by AM390, the Medical Nutrition Therapy Practice Act, which changes provisions related to licensing requirements for dietitian nutritionists and licensed nutritionists by DHHS effective December 1, 2023.
 DHHS indicates minimal cost for implementation, potentially being offset by increased revenues.
 No fiscal impact of these sections.
-Section 21 now contains the provisions of LB261 which allows mortuary science practitioners to complete the first-six months of the apprenticeship, while the individual is completing their education, rather than prior.
+The bill contains the provisions of LB261 which allows mortuary science practitioners to complete the first-six months of the apprenticeship, while the individual is completing their education, rather than prior.
 This provision has no fiscal impact.

-Section 50 contains the provisions of LB181 as amended by AM812 which would allow filling and refilling prescriptions in certain circumstances.
-Section 51-52 contains provisions the of LB548 which would change examination and compounding requirements under the Pharmacy Practice Act.
-Section 53 contains the provisions of LB202 which would allow for vaccine administration by pharmacy technicians.
-Sections 54-56 contains the provisions of LB434 which would require DHHS to submit a State Plan Amendment to the federal Centers for Medicare and Medicaid Services (CMS) to provide coverage under the medical assistance program for long-term acute care hospitals.
-The costs of sections 50 through 56 are minimal and can be absorbed within current DHHS appropriations.
+The bill contains the provisions of LB181 as amended by AM812 which would allow filling and refilling prescriptions in certain circumstances, provisions the of LB548 which would change examination and compounding requirements under the Pharmacy Practice Act, provisions of LB202 which would allow for vaccine administration by pharmacy technicians, and provisions of LB434 which would require DHHS to submit a State Plan Amendment to the federal Centers for Medicare and Medicaid Services (CMS) to provide coverage under the medical assistance program for long-term acute care hospitals.
+The costs of these sections are minimal and can be absorbed within current DHHS appropriations.